websauna/websauna/docs/source/narrative/local-development/logging.rst

 Python standard library provides :py:mod:`logging` module as a de facto solution for libraries and applications to log their behavior. *logging* is extensively used by Websauna, :term:`Pyramid`, :term:`SQLAlchemy` and other Python packages.

-* Python logging subsystem can be configured using external configuration file and the logging configuration format is `specified in Python standard librry <https://docs.python.org/3.6/library/logging.config.html#logging-config-fileformat>`_.
+* Python logging subsystem can be configured using external configuration file and the logging configuration format is `specified in Python standard libray <https://docs.python.org/3.6/library/logging.config.html#logging-config-fileformat>`_.

 * Python logger can be individually turned on, off and their verbosity adjusted on per module basis.
 For example by default, Websauna development server sets SQLALchemy logging level to ``INFO`` instead of ``DEBUG`` to avoid flooding the console with verbose SQL logs.
 However if you are debugging issues related to a database you might want to set the SQLAlchemy logging back to ``INFO``.